Photo: Prairie Warbler, Matt Felperin/Occoquan Bay NWR

 Fee: FREE, but registration is required

-Register for this virtual event hosted by Northern Virginia Bird Alliance, to learn about our upcoming annual Birdathon!
+Register for this virtual event to learn about Birdathon!
 We will begin with an introduction to Birdathon and include details on how to form a team, sign up, set up your fundraising page, and track your sightings.
 We’ll also cover important deadlines, how teams will submit observations through eBird, and tips for making the most of your 2026 Birdathon experience!
 At the end, we'll host a live Q&A session with NVBA organizers.

 All birding levels are welcome!